 Turning a food pop-up into an established business

-Finance for your first restaurant
+Finance for property

 Running a food business can mean substantial financial rewards.
 But opening a restaurant, takeaway or cafe demands more than just hard work, dedication and skills.
 It needs funding too.

 To succeed in the highly-competitive hospitality sector, you need premises in the right location.
 You need the right menu, price, and overall service experience your customers expect.
 You may need to invest tens of thousands of pounds to set up the business you really want - and that can prove impossible for most people.

 However, there is a solution that many new business owners are using to get a start in the industry - a pop-up restaurant, or even a food truck offering street food, can be an effective first step towards building the permanent business you want.

 How can a pop-up or food truck help you get started?